 During any on-site full shift at Switch, team members are able to enjoy meal-related benefits which include complimentary lunch from a variety of restaurants each day as well as a paid lunch break, allowing for team members to remain on site and available.
 Switch believes in offering this exceptional benefit in support of the mission-critical nature of our business and the commitment to 24/7 availability to our clients.

 Bonuses, Increases and Advancement

-One of the STEAM-based organizations that Switch regularly supports, FIRST® (For Inspiration and Recognition of Science and Technology), is a non-profit organization inspiring K-12 students to become science and technology leaders by engaging them in exciting mentor-based programs that build science, engineering, and technology skills.
+One of the STEAM-based organizations that Switch regularly supports, FIRST® (For Inspiration and Recognition of Science and Technology), is a nonprofit organization inspiring K-12 students to become science and technology leaders by engaging them in exciting mentor-based programs that build science, engineering, and technology skills.
 FIRST fosters innovation skills and well-rounded life capabilities including self-confidence, communication, and leadership among students.
 Not only does Switch provide funding for various programs throughout the organization, but many of our own team members get involved through mentorship and volunteer opportunities.
-The process to volunteer is located on Switch’s internal share drive for all employees to access.

 Switch has established a strong track record of retention among its senior leadership team; with an average tenure of 9 years within its C-Suite and EVP-level staff, and an average tenure of 7 years for all VP-level and above staff.